 We are experienced in machining and fabricating a wide array of materials, including aluminum, steel, stainless steel, titanium, exotic alloys (including Inconel and Hastelloy®), engineered plastics, and composites.
 Billet ensures materials and documentation compliance for defense regulated (DFARS) specialty metals.
 We are experienced in handling customer-supplied, high-valued materials – including Level 1 materials – by providing proven processes and experience personnel to ensure your part is fabricated right the first time.

 At Billet, all of our processes are quality driven through our ISO 9001 certified quality management systems, ensuring that we not only deliver defect free parts, but also our customer’s required contract data.
-Whether this includes certificates for materials or processes, AS9102 formatted first article inspection reports, or specialized inspections & testing reports, Billet Industries continues to meet the exacting standards our customers’ demand for building the equipment our military depends.
+Whether this includes certificates for materials or processes, AS9102 formatted first article inspection reports, or specialized inspections & testing reports, we work with military buyers and engineers to meet your exacting standards and demands for building the equipment our military depends.

 In 2016, Billet Industries was selected as the contract manufacturer for the sling links, lugs, and mechanical assemblies to be fielded as the new US Army Aviation’s Unit Maintenance Aerial Recovery Kits (UMARK).
 UMARK sling kits are used in the helicopter recovery of disabled aircraft.
 Previous UMARK designs were bulky, heavier, and were only able to be used on downed aircraft which still had uncompromised lifting points.
 Today’s UMARK is lighter, kitted for efficient use, and capable of rigging more severely damaged aircraft including unmanned aerial vehicles (UAVs).